bartobri/bitcoin-toolkit/README.md

 L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD
 ```

-We can also use plain ascii strings of any length as input.
-When string input
+You can also use plain ascii strings (-s) as input.
+When string input is provided,
-is used, the string data will be processed through a SHA256 hash algorithm to generate
+the string data will be processed through a SHA256 hash algorithm to generate
 a 32 byte private key.
 This can be useful if you want to generate a private key
 from a passphrase that you've memorized.

 ```
-$ echo "this is my secret passphrase" | btk privkey -s L15VsN6crrGCXS4hqQZa3DF9kT6wr3ZfpDjsBQ1SAGPz6ZDFMjrF
+$ echo "this is my secret passphrase" | btk privkey -sW L15VsN6crrGCXS4hqQZa3DF9kT6wr3ZfpDjsBQ1SAGPz6ZDFMjrF
 ```

-You can do the same thing with arbitrary length files as well.
+You can do the same thing with arbitrary binary (-b) data as well.
 Just like with
-strings, the raw data from the file will be processed through a SHA256 hash algorithm
+strings, the raw data from the file will be processed through a SHA256 hash
-to generate a 32 byte private key:
+algorithm to generate a 32 byte private key:

 ```
-$ cat family_photo.jpg | btk privkey -b
+$ cat family_photo.jpg | btk privkey -bW
 L4SsobLicY7NLSozpjTtPiaREZrwCr9URPpbd1mB6SnwcZGirkiQ
 ```